Skip to content

 Stream & FPS Metadata Expansion

-Similar to FPS parameters, you can access properties of shared memory streams via dot-syntax expansion:
+Similar to FPS parameters, you can access properties of shared memory streams via the @s. namespace expansion:

 For FPS compute units, you can check their allocation status: